Jaden-Nix/predora-app/Read.md

-# Predora - Demo Build
+# Predora - GenZ Prediction Market Platform

 ## Overview

 Predora is a GenZ-friendly prediction market platform featuring dual market types: Fixed Pot Yield markets with principal protection and Traditional AMM markets.
-The platform enables users to make predictions on future events while earning yields or trading prediction shares.
-Built with a minimalist tech stack emphasizing simplicity and security.
+The platform enables users to make predictions on future events while managing risk through innovative market mechanisms.

+The application uses a vanilla JavaScript frontend with no build tooling, served through an Express.js backend that acts as a secure API proxy layer for external services.
+All user data and market information is persisted in Firebase Firestore.

 ## User Preferences